 The S&OP process allows business units across the enterprise to align and agree on the execution plan to optimize business outcomes and performance.

-For example, during the supply review stage with a global pharmaceutical client, we used Lean Six Sigma methodology and tools for optimization, quality control and continuous improvement.
+For example, during the supply review stage with a global pharmaceutical client, we used the Lean Six Sigma methodology and tools for optimization, quality control, and continuous improvement.
 This enabled our client to launch a first-to-market novel cancer therapy that ultimately reduced the patient end-to-end process time by eight days—from one month to 22 days.
 Win for the client.
 A definite win for patients who got much-needed therapies faster.